Can Vision-Language Models Count? A Synthetic Benchmark and Analysis of Attention-Based Interventions: Results

 \subsection{Impact of Attention Redistribution}

-We present the results of our layer wise attention reweighting experiments in Table \ref{tab:attention}.
-These interventions were tested on the \texttt{background texture} dataset, with results averaged over all textures.
+We present the results of our layer wise attention reweighting experiments in Table \ref{tab:attention_strategies}.
+These interventions were tested on the \texttt{background texture} dataset and, to assess the transferability of our findings to natural images, on the FSC-147 counting benchmark, with results averaged over all images.
 We modify self-attention values either uniformly across all layers or in layer groups: \texttt{early} (layers 0-7 for Qwen, 0-8 for Kimi), \texttt{middle} (layers 8-24 for Qwen, 9-17 for Kimi), and \texttt{late} (layers 24-31 for Qwen, 18-26 for Kimi).
-Table \ref{tab:attention} has descriptions for a limited number of experiments on layer wise self-attention value modification.
-More comprehensive experiments are present in Supplementary Material.
+Refer to Supplementary Sections \ref{sec:attn_reweighting_supp} and \ref{sec:attn_reweighting_exp_supp} for detailed explanations of the experiments.